How To Create an Outdoor Break Area for Employees

-If your office is lucky enough to have an outdoor area, it’s important to maximize its design and functionality.
-Employees appreciate spending time outside to refocus and recharge throughout the workday, so an outdoor rest area is key.
+If your office is lucky enough to have an outdoor area, maximizing its design and functionality is essential.
+Employees appreciate time outside to refocus and recharge throughout the workday, so an outdoor rest area is key.
 Let’s explore how to create an outdoor break area for employees to enjoy for years to come.

 Comfortable Seating

-In many cases, creating a healthy mid-door environment is a great way to increase the overall productivity and satisfaction of your employees.
-Expanded outdoor spaces provide an opportunity for individuals to breathe fresh air, gaze at plants and flowers, and enjoy the sun in a protected setting.
+In many cases, creating a healthy mid-door environment is a great way to increase productivity and satisfaction.
+Expanded outdoor spaces allow individuals to breathe fresh air, gaze at plants and flowers, and enjoy the sun in a protected setting.

-However, if you want to reap these benefits, it’s important to have a comfortable seating area.
-Many retailers sell outdoor seating collections that include a sofa or loveseat, lounge chairs, and a coffee table.
-Regardless of the style or color you choose, you want to make sure the seating is inviting and encourages employees to relax, unwind, or socialize.
+However, to reap these benefits, you need a comfortable seating area.
+Many retailers sell outdoor seating collections that include sofas, loveseats, lounge chairs, and coffee tables.
+Regardless of your style or color, you want to ensure that the seating is inviting and encourages employees to relax, unwind, or socialize.

 Sun Protection

-Employees will be less likely to utilize an outdoor break area if they’re constantly baking in the sun.
-As such, it’s important to provide adequate solar protection.
-Umbrellas and canopies allow you to enjoy some fresh air while protecting your skin, so be sure to incorporate these elements into your overall design.
+Employees constantly baking in the sun will be less likely to utilize an outdoor break area.
+As such, it’s essential to provide adequate solar protection.
+Umbrellas and canopies allow you to enjoy some fresh air while protecting your skin, so incorporate these elements into your overall design.

-In general, it’s a good idea to have some form of shade for every seating area.
+In general, it’s a good idea to have shade for every seating area.
 If you opt for picnic tables, give each table an umbrella.
 If you prefer living room-style seating, such as the arrangement described above, a large canopy is ideal for covering more surface area.
-If you want to add even more visual interest to your break area, a covered pergola is a nice touch.
+A covered pergola is a nice touch if you want to add even more visual interest to your break area.

 Dining Area

 In general, think about the number of employees you have before you purchase any furniture.
-You don’t want to turn people off from enjoying the outdoors by not offering enough seating.
-Plus, when there’s ample space, your employees will be more likely to socialize with one another and build stronger connections.
+You don’t want to stop people from enjoying the outdoors by not offering enough seating.
+Plus, with ample space, your employees will be more likely to socialize with one another and build stronger connections.

 Simple additions to your outdoor break area can create a collaborative, welcoming environment for everyone.
-Through inviting, functional seating areas and pockets of shade, you can encourage your workers to step away from their desks and enjoy the great outdoors.
+You can encourage your workers to step away from their desks and enjoy the great outdoors by inviting, functional seating areas and pockets of shade.